 Stemming from the way in which our parents treated us as children, human beings each have a certain attachment style.
-When this attachment style is anxious or avoidant, we exhibit low self-worth and a lack of self-confidence.
+When this attachment style is anxious or avoidant in relationship, we exhibit low self-worth and a lack of self-confidence.
 Despite these two attachment styles seeming outwardly very different, the root cause is the same.

 If this lack of self-confidence, self-worth, and self-love remains unaddressed, it will impact our ability to be truly intimate with another.
 It also can leak into our sex life and cause low sexual confidence.

 TRUE intimacy stirs up and brings to the surface all of our suppressed pains, traumas, and suffering.
 This is both confronting and uncomfortable.
 Most often we don’t want to deal with it.
 Or rather we don’t want to deal with the emotions and energy brought forth.

 As soon as the lid starts to open slightly and the uncomfortable feelings spill out, we quickly gather them up, put them back in the box and close the lid tightly.
 The box goes back on the shelf.
 Its contents – the unaddressed pain – are still there.
 They are just suppressed.